Se habla español

 • Wider Tires: While they offer more grip and better handling, wider tires have a larger surface area in contact with the road, leading to increased rolling Resistance and lower fuel efficiency.

-• Optimal Tire Size: Using the tire size recommended by the vehicle’s manufacturer is crucial.
+• Optimal Tire Size: It is crucial to use the tire size recommended by the vehicle’s manufacturer.
 Deviating from this can affect fuel economy, handling, and safety.

 Physics Behind Tires and Fuel Consumption